 - MS4 did not make any changes to the Best Management Practices identified in the Notice of Intent submitted on December 16, 2016, for Permit No. ILR40 0514.

-B.6 Program Coordination.
+B.6 Program Coordination (Example of a commitment that wasn't met).

 • Continue to attend and participate in MAC meetings.